 Our primary outcome is POMS-defined morbidity on day 7.
-Our primary analysis will measure riskadjusted variation between providers (comparing observed: expected ratios) in morbidity, mortality and failure to rescue rates, following standard methodology for ascertaining FTR rates described by patient reported outcome (change in health-related quality of life; time to full recovery.
+Our primary analysis will measure riskadjusted variation between providers (comparing observed: expected ratios) in morbidity, mortality and failure to rescue rates, following standard methodology for ascertaining FTR rates described by Dimick.
+Secondary outcomes will include mortality at 90 days, disability-free survival at one year; patient reported outcome (change in health-related quality of life; time to full recovery.
 Analyses will include hierarchical regression modelling to determine the relationship between structure, process and outcome.
 Funnel plots will be produced of risk adjusted outcomes and failure to rescue rates.